 Anat Cohn has always been fascinated with communications – the messaging, its measurement and the psychology behind it.
 She completed her undergrad in Mass Communications from Carleton University and a Masters in

 Communication Management with the University of Southern California.
-Anat has more than 10 years of experience working at all levels of government and in various fields from policing to health and social services.
+Anat has more than a decade of experience working at all levels of government and in various fields from policing to health and social services.
 She has been with the

 Ottawa Police Service since 2008 and is currently their Manager of Corporate Communications.